adyen-examples/adyen-step-by-step-integration-workshop/README.md

    - Do not forget to enable the payment method in your [Customer Area](https://ca-test.adyen.com/)
    - Do not forget to add `LineItems` to your payment-request

+Well done! :)

 ## Contacting us

-If you have any questions, feel free to contact us at devrel@adyen.com.
+If you have any questions, contact us at devrel@adyen.com.